 Who does endometriosis effect?

-It is an equal opportunity disease affecting women and girls of all races and colors.
+Endometriosis is an equal opportunity disease, affecting women and girls of all races and colors.

 Isn’t it normal to have menstrual cramps?

-Pain that keeps you from participating in your usual activities is not normal.
+Menstrual pain that keeps you from participating in usual activities is not normal.
 Some women never experience menstrual cramps.
 Others have only mild, occasional pain.
 If your cramps are severe and/or frequent, it is a sign of a problem.

 What causes those terrible menstrual cramps?